 Don’t be intimidated.

-Don’t worry about entering a race wearing a plain jersey and riding a well-used road bike.
-There is surprising little correlation between a cyclist’s ability and his or her appearance, physical or otherwise.
-Everyone of all ages is out to just have fun and challenge themselves.
+Don’t fret about participating in a race donning a plain jersey and riding a well-used road bike.
+There’s surprisingly little connection between a cyclist’s skill and their appearance, physical attributes, or anything else for that matter.
+Regardless of age, everyone is out to enjoy themselves and push their personal limits.

 Stop procrastinating.

-If you’re holding out until you feel exceptionally fit, or until you can go buy that speedy new race bike, or until there’s a long break in your busy schedule, keep in mind that there’s no time like the present.
+If you’re waiting for the perfect moment to try racing, when you feel exceptionally fit or have that speedy new race bike, or when there’s finally a break in your busy schedule, remember that there’s no better time than the present.

 Join a club or team.

 Cycling is as much a team sport off the bike as it is on the bike.
-Joining a club such at the COBRAS is great way to learn about the sport, share resources, carpool to events, and, above all, make friends and have fun.
-That’s what this sport is about in the first place.
+Joining COBRAS is a fantastic way to immerse yourself in the sport, connect with fellow enthusiasts, pool resources, and, above all, forge lasting friendships while having a blast.
+Ultimately, that’s what this sport is all about.

 What types of road races are there?

-STAGE RACE: A stage race can last a few days or as long as three weeks.
+Stage Race: A stage race can last a few days or as long as three weeks.
 Each day, the racers ride a different course; the races that make up a stage race may include road races, criteriums, and time trials.
 The courses may be long or short, flat or hilly, or a combination.
 The athlete with the greatest overall ability to sprint, climb, and just persevere, will fare the best in a stage race.
-The US Pro Cycling Challenge and the Tour de France are stage races.
+The Tour de France is a stage races.

 How do I get started?